Altinity/clickhouse-backup/ReadMe.md

 - [How to use clickhouse-backup in Kubernetes](Examples.md#how-to-use-clickhouse-backup-in-kubernetes)
 - [How do incremental backups work to remote storage](Examples.md#how-do-incremental-backups-work-to-remote-storage)
 - [How to watch backups work](Examples.md#how-to-work-watch-command)

+## Original Author
+Altinity wants to thank @[AlexAkulov](https://github.com/AlexAkulov) for creating this tool and for his valuable contributions.